What is a Cremation Stone?

-While called stones, these solidified remains aren’t stone.
+While called stones, these solidified remains and glass pieces aren’t stone.
 They are much similar to ceramic in their hardness and density.
 If you drop a cremation stone, it won’t break.
 But if you throw it against a hard wall, it will.

 Will these stones dissolve in water?

 Cremation stones are essentially cremation rocks and will stay completely intact in water, just like a regular stone.
 These stones could be placed into a pond or water feature outside.
 Inside, they could be used in a fishbowl or aquarium, which would be a lovely tribute if your deceased beloved was the fish fanatic in the family.
 Additionally, there are beautiful aquatic planters available, and they would make a great resting place for your beloved’s stones.

 Can I scatter the solidified remains or glass pieces?